-During 2016/2017, the HRA reported an operating surplus of £48.133m.
-Following transfer of funds to Unusable Reserves a surplus off £6.4m remained which was transferred to the Major Repairs Reserve, leaving HRA reserves at £2m at year end.
+During 2016/2017, the HRA reported an operating surplus of £48.133m which, following the transfer of funds to the Major Repairs Reserve, leaves HRA reserves at £2m at year end.

 Joint Arrangements - Mansfield Crematorium

 Mansfield Crematorium has been recognised as a joint arrangement between Mansfield District Council, Ashfield District Council and Newark and Sherwood District Council.
 The authority accounts directly for its part of the assets, liabilities, income, expenditure and cash flows held arising from the operations of the crematorium.
 In 2016/2017 Mansfield Crematorium made a surplus of £856k, £98k of which is attributable to Newark and Sherwood District Council and is shown in the Comprehensive Income and Expenditure Statement under Other Operating Income and Expenditure.